-The Bernese Mountain Dog
+The Burmese Mountain Dog

-The bernese mountain dog was originally developed to guard temples in Burma.
+The Burmese mountain dog was originally developed to guard temples in Burma.
 Because of this, the dog is sometimes referred to as the Burmese Temple dog.
 This dog is known to be easy to train and is an obedient and friendly dog, however, it is typically reserved with unknown persons.
 The dog is distinguished from other dogs by the V-shaped dark patch located on its chest.
 Generally, these dogs are brown with black patches.

 The short hair of this dog makes this dog relatively easy to care for as a domestic pet.
 As this dog also gets along well with children, it makes a good choice as a family pet with small children.
-Owners will also find that the bernese mountain dog is easy to train.
+Owners will also find that the Burmese mountain dog is easy to train.